kuhlwilm/rareCAGA/README.md

 <b>fulltest.R</b>: The actual geolocalization test.
 A VCF file containing genotypes of one or more test individuals is parsed and filtered, and intersected with the informative rare alleles.
 Based on the matching rate to each of the 38 sampling locations, kriging is applied for a full spatial distribution across the range, and plotted as output on a map.

 <b>spatial_test.arr</b>: Wrapper script to launch the fulltest on a computation cluster.

+<b>preproc.sh</b>: Script to pre-process data from fastq to working genotype calls.

 ## Data